kochetkovae/commit-koch/configs/notes.md

 Cache Invalidation Testing Artificial Intelligence IoT Parallel Processing GraphQL Big Data Blockchain OAuth If you can dream it, you can do it.
 If you can dream it, you can do it.
 Quantum Computing Load Balancing Predictive Analytics Success is not in what you have, but who you are.
 Data Pipeline
+Neural Networks Success doesn’t just find you.
+You have to go out and get it.
+Difficult roads often lead to beautiful destinations.
+Virtual Machines Automation Firewalls Performance